lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

 [![Self-join for comparison](/1_Files_&_Data/SQL-concept-graphics/self-compare.png)]()

-As an alternative to using a self-join, you could use a SQL **subquery**.
+As an alternative to using a SQL **self-join**, you could use a SQL **subquery**.
 In this case, that subquery would be a nested `SELECT` statement using the SQL aggregate function `MAX` to filter the date values.
 Use the `experiments` table.

 Both approaches yield the correct result.
 There are two factors in determining which query approach is best.
 Those factors are the following:
 1. Are you more comfortable writing set-based queries?
 Then use the self-join approach.
 Alternatively, you can use the subquery approach if that is more natural for you.